kubeflow/manifests/README.md

 After running the command, you can access the Kubeflow Central Dashboard by doing the following:

 1. Open your browser and visit `http://localhost:8080`.
 You should get the Dex login screen.
-2. Login with the default user's credential.
+2. Login with the default user's credentials.
 The default email address is `user@example.com` and the default password is `12341234`.

 #### NodePort / LoadBalancer / Ingress

 In order to connect to Kubeflow using NodePort / LoadBalancer / Ingress, you need to setup HTTPS.
-The reason is that many of our web apps (e.g., Tensorboard Web App, Jupyter Web App, Katib UI) use [Secure Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies), so accessing Kubeflow with HTTP over a non-localhost domain does not work.
+The reason is that many of our web applications (e.g., Tensorboard Web Application, Jupyter Web Application, Katib UI) use [Secure Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies), so accessing Kubeflow with HTTP over a non-localhost domain does not work.

-Exposing your Kubeflow cluster with proper HTTPS is a process heavily dependent on your environment.
-For this reason, please take a look at the available [Kubeflow distributions](https://www.kubeflow.org/docs/started/installing-kubeflow/#install-a-packaged-kubeflow-distribution), which are targeted to specific environments, and select the one that fits your needs.
+Exposing your Kubeflow cluster with proper HTTPS is a simple proces, but dependent on your environment.
+There are also third-party commercial [distributions](https://www.kubeflow.org/docs/started/installing-kubeflow/#install-a-packaged-kubeflow-distribution) available.

 ---
 **NOTE**